ooples/pine_script_docs/source/concepts/Chart_information.rst

   or the **current price** in the realtime bar.
 - `volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__: the volume traded during the bar, or the volume traded during the realtime bar's elapsed time.
+  The unit of volume information varies with the instrument.
+  It is in shares for stocks, in lots for forex, in contracts for futures, in the base currency for crypto, etc.

 Other values are available through: